coder/docs/workspaces/workspace-templates/templates.md

 **Required**.
 The number of cores to allocate to the workspace.

+#### workspace.specs.kubernetes.env

+The environment variables to set in the workspaces.

 #### workspace.specs.kubernetes.memory.value

 **Required**.
 The amount of memory (in GB) to allocate to the workspace.